VoxeLibre/VoxeLibre/mods/CORE/mcl_colors/API.md

 # mcl_colors
-Mod providing global table containing legacity minecraft colors to be used in mods.
+Mod providing global table containing legacy Minecraft colors to be used in mods.

 ## mcl_colors.*
 Colors by upper name, in hex value.